se1983/rustyreader/README.md

 ```

+## Goal
-The idea / goal of the project is a configurable reddit-bot.
+The idea  of the project is a configurable reddit-bot.

 It reads definitions and commands from yaml files and is able to load plugins to reply to specified commands in specified subreddits.

 1. Read yaml files for definitions and commands (eg: subreddit, trigger, answer)
 2. Use declaration to load plugins